-In 1945 John Milne received a scholarship to Salford Royal Technical College to study electrical engineering.
-After one year he moved to the School of Art at Salford where he studied art for four years and sculpture for the following two.
-In 1952, after further studies in France and Greece, Milne returned to England and moved to St Ives where he worked as an unpaid apprentice to Barbara Hepworth working with her assistant Denis Mitchell.
-In 1957 he purchased Trewyn House, a large property in St Ives which provided him with studio space and a view to the sea below.
+Born in Lancashire, in 1945 John Milne gained a scholarship to study electrical engineering at Salford Royal Technical College.
+After one year, he moved to the School of Art at Salford, specialising in sculpture.
+In 1952, after further studies in France and Greece, Milne returned to England and moved to St Ives where he worked as an unpaid apprentice to Barbara Hepworth and her assistant Denis Mitchell.
+In 1957, he purchased Trewyn House, a large property in St Ives which provided him with studio space and a view to the sea below.

 John MilneProjectsigned with initials and dated 1969

 number 7 from an edition of 9cold cast aluminium on slateheight: 55 cms (21½ ins)

 John MilneShah Abbassigned with artist's initials and dated 1972 verso